DSI-HUG/eslint-config/README.md

 }
 ```

-2. Add a `.eslintrc.json` file at the root of your project
+2. Create a `.eslintrc.json` file at the root of your project

 ```json
 {